SAP-archive/teched2020-developer-keynote/README.md

 - Cloud Foundry environment: When you set up a trial account, a Cloud Foundry environment is set up automatically for you, with an organization and single 'dev' space.

 - Kyma environment: While a Kyma environment is not set up automatically, you can (and should) enable one with the "Enable Kyma" button on the main account overview page in the Cockpit, as shown in this screenshot.
-Follow [this tutorial](https://developers.sap.com/tutorials/cp-kyma-getting-started.html) for detailed instructions.
+Follow [this tutorial](https://developers.sap.com/tutorials/cp-kyma-getting-started.html) for detailed instructions, and make sure you also install the k8s command line tool (`kubectl`) and download and set your "kubeconfig" appropriately, as explained in the [Install the Kubernetes Command Line Tool](https://developers.sap.com/tutorials/cp-kyma-download-cli.html) tutorial.

 ![Enable Kyma button](images/enable-kyma.png)